 We all have a responsibility to keep ourselves and each other safe at work.

-Your obligations for identifying hazards and managing risks are laid out in Yukon legislation:
+Employers’ obligations for hazard assessment and control are laid out in Yukon legislation:

 - Occupational Health and Safety Act, Sections 3, 10